sakuttomon/CS416-Sound/notebook.md

 next chord would desync due to the previous melody being shorter or longer than 4 beats.

 To maintain this accuracy, I "randomized" rhythm patterns simply by shuffling the fixed array for every chord.
-So every measure still has a quarter note, half note, and 2 eigth notes, but their order is randomized, resulting in dynamic rhythms.
+So every measure still has a quarter note, half note, and 2 eighth notes, but their order is randomized, resulting in dynamic rhythms.
 A command line flag enables or disables the shuffling of the `rhythm_pattern` array.
 The output WAVs are stored as [`square-triangle-fixed-rhythm.wav`](square-triangle-fixed-rhythm.wav) and [`square-triangle-shuffle-rhythm.wav`](square-triangle-shuffle-rhythm.wav).